-- The new 8-hour standard will be more difficult to attain as it is more health protective than existing state and federal ozone standards. - Implementation of the new standard will extend our planning mandates to develop Clean Air Plan progress reports and plan revisions. - The new standard will extend our programs for Rule Development, New Source Review (NSR) permitting, and analysis of projects using existing thresholds under the California Environmental Quality Act (CEQA).
+- The new 8-hour standard will be more difficult to attain as it is more health protective than existing state and federal ozone standards. - Implementation of the new standard will extend our planning mandates to develop Clean Air Plan progress reports and plan revisions. - The new standard will extend our programs for Rule Development, New Source Review

+(NSR) permitting, and analysis of projects using existing thresholds under the California Environmental Quality Act (CEQA).

-Compliance with the new 8-hour standard is determined in a manner similar to the State 1-hour standard using the same expected peak day and design value approach.
+Compliance with the new 8-hour standard is determined in a manner similar to the state 1-hour standard using the same expected peak day and design value approach.
 Based on data collected from 2002 through 2004, seven monitoring stations in Santa Barbara County are out of compliance with the new standard (Carpinteria, Las Flores Canyon, Lompoc HS&P, Vandenberg AFB, Nojoqui Summit, Santa Ynez, and Paradise Road).
-Currently, only the Paradise Road site does not comply with the both existing State 1-hour ozone standard and the new 8-hour standard.
+Currently, only the Paradise Road site does not comply with the both existing state 1-hour ozone standard and the new 8-hour standard.

-State 8-hour exceedance data for the period of 1988 through 2005 are presented in Figure 2-7.
+State 8-hour exceedance data for the period of 1988 through 2006 are presented in Figure 2-7.
 These data show that the number of exceedances ranges from a high of 98 days in 1989 to a low of 13 days in 2005.
-Although we are currently out of compliance with the new state 8hour standard, the long-term trend shows a significant decrease in the number of State 8-hour exceedances from 1988 to 2005, clearly an indication of air quality improvement in Santa Barbara County over this time period.
+Although we are currently out of compliance with the new state 8-hour standard, the long-term trend shows a significant decrease in the number of state 8-hour exceedances from 1988 to 2006, clearly an indication of air quality improvement in Santa Barbara County over this time period.

-This 2007 Plan has been prepared to demonstrate maintenance of the federal 8-hour ozone standard and to document progress toward meeting the State 1-hour and new 8-hour ozone standards.
-Although Santa Barbara County continues to violate the State 1-hour ozone standard of 0.09 parts per million, long-term EPDC indicator trend and exposure data show that air quality has improved dramatically since 1988.
-Since 1999, with the relatively low number of State 1-hour ozone exceedances experienced in Santa Barbara County, the trend is less discernable.
-As a result of overall air quality improvement, however, the EPDC has decreased below the State 1-hour ozone standard at every site within the county since 1988 with the exception of the Paradise Road site.
-Our air quality improvement is clearly evident as the number of days experiencing State 1-hour ozone exceedances decreased from 42 in 1988 to no exceedances in 2005.
+This 2007 Plan has been prepared to demonstrate maintenance of the federal 8-hour ozone standard and to document progress toward meeting the state 1-hour and new 8-hour ozone standards.
+Although Santa Barbara County violates the state 8-hour ozone standard, recent data show that the county has attained the state 1-hour ozone standard of 0.09 ppm, evidence that the air quality of the county has improved dramatically over the years.
+This air quality improvement is clearly seen in the EPDC data, which show that the EPDC has decreased below that state 1-hour ozone standard at all sites in the county including Paradise Road, where the EPDC has historically exceeded standard.
+A further indication of air quality improvement is shown in the historical exceedance data, where the number of state 1-hour exceedances has decreased from 42 days in 1988 to no exceedances in 2005, with only one exceedance in 2006.
 Additionally, the number of federal 8-hour exceedances has decreased from 27 days in both 1988 and 1989 to no exceedance days in 2005.
 Based on a 2003 federal design value of 0.084 ppm, Santa Barbara County has been designated as an attainment area for the federal 8-hour ozone standard.
-The 2005 federal 8-hour design value of 0.078 ppm shows improvement in air quality and continued compliance with the federal 8hour standard.
+The 2005 federal 8-hour design value of 0.078 ppm shows improvement in air quality and continued compliance with the federal 8-hour standard.

-A new State 8-hour standard was approved by the ARB on April 28, 2005 and became effective on May 17, 2006.
-The new standard is in addition to the current State 1-hour standard and is considered more health protective than the current 1-hour standard, particularly for children and other sensitive individuals.
-Based on current monitoring data, Santa Barbara County will be out compliance with the new State 8-hour standard when designations are made by the ARB.
+A new state 8-hour standard was approved by the ARB on April 28, 2005 and became effective on May 17, 2006.
+The new standard is in addition to the current state 1-hour standard and is considered more health protective than the current 1-hour standard, particularly for children and other sensitive individuals.
+Based on current monitoring data, Santa Barbara County will be out compliance with the new state 8-hour standard when designations are made by the ARB.